 Types and Styles

-• LED lights are cool to the touch and have increased durability
+• Cool to the touch and increased durability

-• You can connect many more strands together on one outlet or extension cord
+• Connect many more strands together on one outlet or extension cord

-EcoSmart light sets contain the same features as the Martha Stewart Living sets mentioned above, but additionally offer super bright warm white and multicolored LED bulbs.
-They also offer exclusive replaceable water-resistant bulbs, and commercial-grade LED bulbs with sealed husks that block moisture from getting inside the bulb, virtually eliminating rust or damage to the wires and increasing the longevity of the strand.
+sets contain the same features as the Martha Stewart Living sets mentioned above, but additionally offer super bright warm white and multicolored LED bulbs, exclusive replaceable water resistant bulbs and commercial grade LED bulbs with sealed husks that block moisture from getting inside the bulb, virtually eliminating rust or damage to the wires and increasing the longevity of the strand Solar Lights

-LightShow™ LED Lights can be used to create a wide range of effects, from the bright, clear illumination of vintage bulbs to the magical sparkle of hundreds of tiny LEDs.
-Advances in Christmas light technology have produced color-changing LED lights and strands that illuminate in different directions or patterns for an amazing light show.
+Holiday lighting can be used to create a wide range of effects, from the bright, clear illumination of vintage bulbs to the magical sparkle of hundreds of tiny LEDs.
+Advances in technology have resulted in color changing LED lights and strands that illuminate in different directions or patterns for an amazing light show.
 Advances in LED lights now enable coverage of up to ¼ mile, so you can light up areas that have been unreachable in the past.
 Consider lighting the top of your fence, garden or trees for an unbelievably festive and beautiful display.
 You can also include inflatable decorations or lighted sculptures in your collection.

 Installation and Safety

-Make sure you test your lights to see that they are working, and inspect all cords and wires prior to installation.
+Make sure you test your lights to make sure they are working and inspect all cords and wires prior to installation.
 Immediately dispose of any lights or cords that show signs of damage or wear.

 In outdoor environments, wrap a piece of electrical tape around the connected plugs to provide further protection from the elements.
 For simple, convenient attachments to a roof, wall or other surface, look for plastic and plastic-coated fasteners, hooks and clips designed exclusively to hold holiday lighting.